 Write about something you have an opinion about.
 You could express your views on just about anything.
 What current events might invite people to form strong opinions?
 What are your personal tastes?
-For a list of possible topics, see TM Appendix p.
-B-17.
+See Lesson 30 for a list of possible essay topics.
 Choose one that fits the criteria for an opinion essay.
 This will be the basis for your thesis statement.